 Consistent with the Jesuit philosophy of using your talents in the service of others (I Peter 4:10), our career planning model has school counselors help students to first identify their strengths, abilities, and interests, and then find matching college programs to help develop these skills to prepare them for a career helping others.

 Our school counselors welcome you to Canisius!
 Consistent with the American School Counselor Association model, our professional staff "delivers a comprehensive school counseling program encouraging all students' academic, career, and personal/social development and helping all students in maximizing student achievement."
 The expectation at Canisius is that it is not a question of if you are going to college, but where.

-All freshmen take Freshmen Seminar taught by the technology teacher and the learning specialist.
-Students acquire skills to help them adjust to the rigors of Canisius High School including iPad training and basic technology, library and study skills.
-Counselors meet with all freshmen the first week of school to introduce themselves and their role as their counselor.
-They also utilize the class a few times a year for topics such as standardized test preparation, course selection and bullying awareness.
+Through the course of Freshman year, students will acquire skills to help them adjust to the rigors of Canisius High School including iPad training and basic technology, library and study skills.
+Counselors meet with all freshmen individually as well as in group settings to discuss numerous topics including, but not limited to academic expectations, standardized test preparation, course selection, anxiety/stress reduction and bullying awareness.

-All juniors take a course called Career Exploration, which meets in a classroom or computer lab once per cycle during junior year.
-This course prepares students for the upcoming college admissions process.
-Students actively use online tools for career and college decision-making.
-Topics include: SAT preparation and score interpretation, resume writing, scholarships, college application and essay writing, campus visits, and more.
+All juniors take a course called College Planning, once per cycle during the second semester of junior year.
+Three counselors assist students begin the college selection and application process.
+Students actively use online tools for ongoing career and college decision-making.
+Topics include: SAT preparation and score interpretation, resume writing, scholarships/financial aid, college application and essay writing, campus visits, and more.

 N-Z: Mrs. Moscovic

 H-N: Dr. Veronica